Chapter 1 – MURDER

 The judge flipped through his file.

-"Your honor," Knight stated proudly, "You won't be taking it away, because he never had it.
-Bolton Sayres provided a line of credit of $25 million, on very thin collateral.
-They have a right to be repaid."
+“Your honor,” Knight stated proudly, “You won’t be taking it away, because he never had it.
+Bolton Sayres provided a line of credit of 25 million dollars on very thin collateral.
+They have a right to be repaid.”

 Knight paused before responding.